gportay/iamroot/README.md

 [dnf(8)] enters and exits the "chroot jail" to run the packages scriptlets but [fakechroot(1)] does not support exiting if [chdir(2)]'ing out of the chroot directory.
 Moreover, the function [fchdir(2)] is not intercepted.

 Besides, the [GNU C Library][glibc] leaks symbols in the dynamically linked binaries.
-Therefore, the binaries *MUST* load the same or any later version of the libc. [fakechroot(1)] runs the host wide dynamic loader, hence, it cannot runs binaries linked against newer version of glibc with extra new symbols, even setting the environment variable `FAKECHROOT_ELFLOADER`.
+Therefore, the binaries *MUST* load the same or any later version of the libc. [fakechroot(1)] runs the host wide dynamic loader, hence, it cannot run binaries or load libraries linked against newer version of glibc with extra new symbols, even setting the environment variable `FAKECHROOT_ELFLOADER` or using the option `--use-system-libs`.
+And this includes the library `libfakechroot.so` itself.

+It is even worse if considering running binaries for another architecture, as the appropriate dynamic loader *MUST* get installed on the host system to get run by the kernel.
+Additionnaly, the library `libfakechroot.so` *MUST* get installed alongside the rootfs.
+However, [fakechroot(1)] does not compile in a [musl] world.

+[fakechroot(1)] blindly trusts the environment variable `LD_PRELOAD` is set and preserved across the processes, although, [dracut(8)] unset the dynamic loader environments and shoots itself in the foot.

 ## DOCUMENTATION